 Perry Eliano is in his fifth season as an assistant coach at UTSA.
 He tutors the program’s safeties and is in his fourth year as special teams coordinator.

-In his first year overseeing special teams, the placekickers combined to make 15-of-19 field goals and all 45 PATs, while Kenny Harrison finished second in the FBS in punt return average (17.3) and had a program-record 79-yard TD return in the season-ending victory against I-35 rival Texas State and was an honorable mention all-league selection..
+In his first year overseeing special teams, the placekickers combined to make 15-of-19 field goals and all 45 PATs.
+Kenny Harrison finished second in the FBS in punt return average (17.3), had a program-record 79-yard TD return in the season-ending victory against I-35 rival Texas State and was an honorable mention all-league selection..

 Eliano helped lead the Roadrunners to a 4-6 record during their inaugural campaign in 2011.
 The defense allowed just 21.4 points and 126.2 yards rushing per game and forced 21 turnovers (11 fumbles, 10 interceptions), which led to 15 scores.
 His safeties recovered six fumbles — three by Johnston — and picked off five passes.
 Additionally, three of the team’s top five tacklers were in his unit — Mark Waters (68/2nd), Johnston (59/4th) and Mauricio Sanchez (44/5th).

 Eliano came to UTSA from Central Arkansas, where he was an assistant coach for defensive backs for five seasons, the first of two tenures with the Bears.